ramasatriafb/luxspace-dev/README.md

 #Luxspace Website

-This is a design and mockup slicing for a Commerce Furniture application from design Handoff in my Figma Design
+This is a design and mockup slicing for a Commerce Furniture application from design Handoff in my Figma Design.

+Implementation using Tailwind CSS

 Live version can be seen at https://luxspace-dev-ramasatriafb.netlify.app//